 If your doctor recommends treatment, you will undergo a series of injections that should be given as soon as possible after an exposure to prevent you from developing illness.

 Most human rabies cases in recent years have been associated with bats.
 If there is a chance you have had exposure to a bat through an unapparent bite, for example, the bat had direct contact with someone or was in a room with a sleeping individual, an unattended child or someone with mental impairment, you should contact your healthcare provider immediately to discuss the situation.
-The staff of the Communicable Disease Control Section is available at (603) 271-4496 for consultation and reporting of rabies exposures.
+The staff of the Bureau of Infectious Disease Control is available at (603) 271-4496 for consultation and reporting of rabies exposures.